-A second goal closely related to the first one is to confirm or discard the presence of anomalies in the distribution of galaxies in the local Universe that have been hinted by previous analyses (e.g. Frith et al. 2003, 2005a).
-The most remarkable one is the alleged presence of an extended low density region in our cosmic neighborhood, the "local hole" (Frith et al. 2003; Whitbourn & Shanks 2014, 2016), to which, however, our clustering analysis is not directly sensitive.
-Instead, we can focus on the second claimed anomaly, consisting of large power on wide angular scales, larger than expected in a Λ CDM Universe (Frith et al. 2005a).
+A second goal closely related to the first one is to confirm or discard the presence of anomalies in the distribution of galaxies in the local Universe that have been hinted by previous analyses (e.g. Frith et al. 2003; Frith, Shanks & Outram 2005a).
+The most remarkable one is the alleged presence of an extended low-density region in our cosmic neighbourhood, the 'local hole' (Frith et al. 2003; Whitbourn & Shanks 2014, 2016), to which, however, our clustering analysis is not directly sensitive.
+Instead, we can focus on the second claimed anomaly, consisting of large power on wide angular scales, larger than expected in a Λ cold dark matter (Λ CDM) Universe (Frith et al. 2005a).
 Our tomographic analysis will be able to verify the reality of these earlier assertions better than what could be obtained from the original 2D analysis.

-Our third and main goal is to obtain local estimates of cosmological parameters from a region that is significantly larger than those probed by spectroscopic surveys of low redshift objects.
+Our third and main goal is to obtain local estimates of cosmological parameters from a region that is significantly larger than those probed by spectroscopic surveys of low-redshift objects.
 Matching results would constitute an important consistency check for the Λ CDM model.
-Similarly, and from a more methodological point of view, we shall compare our results with those of other tomographic analyses performed at larger redshifts (e.g. Blake et al. 2007; Thomas et al. 2011).
-Because of this, we shall focus on the same, limited, subset of cosmological parameters that include the cosmological mean mass density, the baryon fraction, the rms density fluctuation of galaxy counts and the linear galaxy bias.
+Similarly, and from a more methodological point of view, we shall compare our results with those of other tomographic analyses performed at larger redshifts (e.g. Blake et al.

+2007; Thomas et al. 2011).
+Because of this, we shall focus on the same, limited, subset of cosmological parameters that include the cosmological mean mass density, the baryon fraction, the rms density fluctuation of galaxy counts, and the linear galaxy bias.
 The surveys considered in those analyses extended over smaller areas than our data but contained many more objects.
 We therefore expect the errors on our constraints to be larger and, for this reason, we decided not to extend our analysis to a larger set of cosmological parameters.

-Finally, we note that our analysis is somewhat complementary to the one recently performed by Ando et al. (2018) over the much shallower 2MRS sample (which however did not use the tomographic approach).
-While we focus on relatively large angular scales and the cosmological implications of the measured APS, the analysis of Ando et al. (2018) was aimed at characterising the typical environment of 2MRS galaxies through the same observable probed at smaller angular scales.
-Although in our analysis we can potentially characterize the 2MPZ environment in a similar way, we prefer to investigate the issue in a follow-up paper in which we shall take advantage of the depth and number density of 2MPZ galaxies to push this type of analysis to larger redshifts and using different types galaxy populations within this sample.
+Finally, we note that our analysis is somewhat complementary to the one recently performed by Ando, Benoit-Lévy & Komatsu (2018) over the much shallower 2MRS sample (which however did not use the tomographic approach).
+While we focus on relatively large angular scales and the cosmological implications of the measured APS, the analysis of Ando et al. (2018) was aimed at characterizing the typical environment of 2MRS galaxies through the same observable probed at smaller angular scales.
+Although in our analysis we can potentially characterize the 2MPZ environment in a similar way, we prefer to investigate the issue in a follow-up paper in which we shall take advantage of the depth and number density of 2MPZ galaxies to push this type of analysis to larger redshifts and using different types of galaxy populations within this sample.

 The outline of this paper is as follows.
-In Sect.
-2 we describe the 2MPZ catalogue and the characterization of its photometric error distribution.
-That Section also presents the description of the mock catalogues used in the error analysis.
-In Sect.
-3 we briefly discuss the model of APS and the estimator implemented to analyze the 2MPZ catalogue.
-We present the measurements of APS in Sect.
-4 and its covariance matrix.
-The Sect.
-5 presents the likelihood analysis and constraints on cosmological parameters from the angular clustering of 2MPZ galaxies.
-We close with discussion and conclusions in Sect.
-6.
+In Section 2, we describe the 2MPZ catalogue and the characterization of its photometric error distribution.
+This section also presents the description of the mock catalogues used in the error analysis.
+In Section 3, we briefly discuss the model of APS and the estimator implemented to analyse the 2MPZ catalogue.
+We present the measurements of APS in Section 4 and its covariance matrix.
+Section 5 presents the likelihood analysis and constraints on cosmological parameters from the angular clustering of 2MPZ galaxies.
+We close with discussion and conclusions in Section 6.